 Community Information Specialist

-The Community Information Specialist provides excellent customer service to diverse customers by phone and texting.
+Community Information Specialists are the backbone of 211info’s work.
 The Specialist interviews callers, scans a database for resource information and engages in creative problem-solving.
-211info’s work is compassionate, fast-paced and efficient.
+Click here for the job description.

-English/Spanish bilingual preferred; all candidates should have a minimum of one year of crisis intervention/hotline service or one year of experience with a social service organization or call center.
+Candidates should have a year of crisis intervention/hotline service or a year of experience with a social service organization or contact center.
 A bachelor’s degree in social work or other human services is preferred.
-Veterans are encouraged to apply.
-Pay is $12.88 an hour, with a differential for bilingual staff.
+Pay is $14.25 an hour with a differential bilingual staff.
+Hiring for both full and part-time positions.

-In your cover letter, please specify if you are interested in overnight or day shifts and answer these three questions; take no more than a half-page per question.
+In your cover letter, please answer these three questions; take no more than a half-page per question:

 1. Please describe your familiarity with community health and human services.